nikita2880/nikita2880/README.md

 # HEY!
 WHAT'S UP👋
-😊 I'm Nikita Sharma!
+😊 I'm Nikita Sharma! <br />
-🎓 Student at SRM Institute of Science and Technology.
+👩‍🎓 Student at SRM Institute of Science and Technology.

-I'm looking forward to work in a challenging environment to demonstrate my skills and abilities to attain experience and knowledge in an organization offering scope for career growth and professional development in the field of Software Engineering and Development.⚡
+👩‍💻 I'm looking forward to work in a challenging environment to demonstrate my skills and abilities to attain experience and knowledge in an organization offering scope for career growth and professional development in the field of Software Engineering and Development.⚡